-Avon sells beauty, fashion, and home goods, accounting for 73%, 18%, and 9% of sales, respectively.
+Avon sells beauty, fashion, and home goods, accounting for 74%, 15%, and 11% of sales, respectively.
 The company's core beauty business consists of color cosmetics, fragrances, skin care, and personal care.
 Fashion consists of fashion jewelry, watches, apparel, footwear, accessories, and children's products.
 Home consists of gift and decorative products, housewares, entertainment and leisure products, children's products, and nutritional products.
-It exited direct jewelry sales in mid-2013 with the sale of Silpada Designs.

 Sales and Marketing

-Avon Products recruits sales reps and customers largely through personal contact, including recommendation from current representatives and customers, and local market advertising.
+Avon recruits sales reps and customers largely through personal contact, including recommendation from current representatives and customers, and local market advertising.
 Sales promotions and sales development activities are directed at assisting reps.
 The company also relies on television and print advertising to sell its cosmetics and other products.
 The company reported advertising expenses of some $128 million in fiscal 2015, down from $166.4 and $173.3 million in fiscal 2014 and 2013.

 CEO Sheri McCoy, who joined Avon in 2012, is working to stabilize the business and return it to sustainable growth.
-To the end, the company has set a cost-savings target of $400 million by the end of 2015.
-To get there, Avon is reducing global headcount, including about 650 jobs by the end of 2014, and exiting the South Korea and Vietnam markets, as well as noncore businesses.
+The company has set a cost-savings target of $400 million by the end of 2015.
+Avon also reduced global headcount, including 15% of total jobs in 2014, and exited the South Korea and Vietnam markets, as well as noncore businesses.

-For a company known for its personal touch, Avon in recent years appears to have lost touch with its customers.
-The company's plans to use money freed up by its recent reorganization to fund investment in consumer research, product innovation, and advertising (for selling products and recruiting sales reps).
+The company plans to use money freed up by its 2014 reorganization to fund investment in consumer research, product innovation, and advertising (for selling products and recruiting sales reps).
 It launched a redesigned website, which is a critical component of its digital strategy to enhance the social selling experience for Avon representatives and their customers.